spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/06-Week/03-Day/03-Day-LessonPlan.md

   * This is a much better alternative to spending hundreds to thousands of dollars on buying a server itself for the purposes of practicing on.

-* Open up MySQL Workbench and click the (+) symbol next to the text which reads "MySQL Connections".
+* Open up MySQL Workbench and click the (+) symbol next to the text which reads "MySQL Connections"

-  * Enter "Local Instance MySQL" as your connection name.
+  * Enter "Local Instance MySQL" as your connection name

-  * Make sure your connection is set to "Standard (TCP/IP)".
+  * Make sure your connection is set to "Standard (TCP/IP)"

-  * Enter "localhost" as the Hostname.
+  * Enter "localhost" as the Hostname

   * Enter "3306" as the port for your connection.
 You can leave this part out of the connection and it could still work.

-  * Enter your MySQL username into the Username section (Default is "root").
+  * Enter your MySQL username into the Username section (Default is "root")

-  * Click on the **Store In Vault...** button beside the Password option and enter in your MySQL password (Default is empty).
+  * Click on the **Store In Vault...** button beside the Password option and enter in your MySQL password (Default is empty)

     * Mac users will see **Store in Keychain**.

-  * Leave the Default Schema field empty.
+  * Leave the Default Schema field empty

     ![New Connection](Images/New_Connection.png)